I’ll help you and your teams to become more agile.

-I’ll share with you the secrets to on the day productivity that I’ve learnt after nearly thirty years in busy newsrooms.
+I do this by revealing the secrets of do-it-by-lunchtime productivity and crystal clear communications that I’ve learnt after nearly thirty years in busy BBC newsrooms.
 So you get:

-— interactive training that your team will thank you for (yes, it does exist)
+— an exhilarating keynote or workshop that your team will actually thank you for

-— interactive training with takeaways (otherwise, what’s the point?)
+— interactive training with in-your-face, you-can-do-this-tomorrow takeaways (otherwise, what’s the point?)

-— interactive training on site (no need to hire a minibus to head to an activity centre: I create my newsroom in your office)
+— delivery on site (no need to hire a minibus to head to an activity centre: I create my workshop “newsroom” in your office)

-— interactive training from someone you can trust (I still work in a BBC newsroom two days a week, though this is not a BBC product).
+— a fun experience from someone you can trust (I still work in a BBC newsroom two days a week, though this is not a BBC product).

 It’s my background in TV News that also makes me a safe choice to HOST YOUR EVENT.
 My many years’ experience in a live TV studio mean you don’t have to worry about timekeeping, whatever may be going on behind the scenes …